Scuba manifold: Regulator malfunction

 If a regulator malfunctions on a set with an upstream manifold, the diver closes the relevant cylinder valve and switches to the other regulator.
 The entire remaining gas supply is available for the rest of the dive.

 Cylinder connection leak

-Cylinder to manifold connection malfunction, though rare, can result in an extremely violent gas loss.
+Cylinder to manifold connection malfunction, though rare, can result in an extremely rapid gas loss.
 On a set with an isolation manifold, the diver closes the isolating valve to preserve the gas in the cylinder which is not leaking, then uses the leaking cylinder while gas remains, and switches to the intact side cylinder when the leaky one is empty.
 At least half of the remaining gas volume is available for the remainder of the dive.
 If there is no isolation valve the entire gas supply may be lost.